Philippine Tarsier and Wildlife Sanctuary

 Previous Post: Dinner at Amarela Resort in Panglao Island

 You Bohol Trip will not be complete without seeing and taking photos with tarsiers in Philippine Tarsier Sanctuary in Corella Bohol.
-Thats why on our second day, We visited the sanctuary as part of our Central Visayas Familiarization Tour – a project of PHILTOA.
+That’s why on our second day, we visited the sanctuary as part of our Central Visayas Familiarization Tour – a project of PHILTOA.
 Philippine Tour Operators Association (PHILTOA) is the team behind the Philippines most successful yearly trade show – The Philippine Travel Mart 2012.

 Philippine Tarsier Sanctuary was built to protect the endangered tarsier, the world’s smallest primates.
-The tarsier sanctuary is located exactly 4 kilometers from the town centre of Corella and a mere 20 minutes drive from Tagbilaran City.
+The tarsier sanctuary is located exactly 4 kilometers from the town center of Corella and a mere 20 minutes drive from Tagbilaran City.
 The Corella Philippine Tarsier Sanctuary is maintained by a non-profit organization called Philippine Tarsier Foundation.

 A visit to the sanctuary is just like a trip inside the deep forest having thick vegetation with different flora and fauna.
 Inside the sanctuary, travelers can see tarsiers that can freely live on its natural habitat.
 The tarsiers are kept in such manner so that they are free to travel inside the mini protected forest and roam inside the larger area of the sanctuary.
-Visitors have to enter the semi enclosed area composed of shrubs and mini forest where they can spot and take photos of the tiny tarsiers.
+Visitors have to enter the semi-enclosed area composed of shrubs and mini-forest where they can spot and take photos of the tiny tarsiers.
 Inside this sanctuary, tarsiers are found resting up in trees, behind leaves or in branches, jumping from one tree to another when disturbed.

 The Philippine Tarsiers have bigger eyes than brains and are nocturnal critters that literally will melt your heart.
 At just about 8-16 centimeters long, they are truly tiny and lovable.
 Even though they are that small they have been known to jump up to 16 feet!
 Good thing there’s a sanctuary that keeps them safe from wild and endangered species collector.
 The Corella Philippine Tarsier Sanctuary is an ideal place for the tarsiers as there is no population stress or any form of pollution.
-The sanctuary is a one of kind tourist attraction that is best for group tours, company summer outing and Family trips.
+The sanctuary is a one of kind tourist attraction that is best for group tours, a company summer outing and Family trips.

 Separate pathways are provided from the visitor’s complex to various parts of the sanctuary.
 Tourists are not allowed to touch the tarsier and flash photography is also prohibited to protect the small primates.